CNAG-Biomedical-Informatics/convert-pheno/docs/faq.md

 ## Analytics

-??? faq " I want to get some statistics on the content of `individuals.json` and I am not familiar with `JSON`.
-Any suggestion?"
+??? faq "How can I obtain statistics from the `individuals.json` file if I'm not familiar with `JSON` format?
+Any suggestions?"

     My first recommendation is to use `jq`, which is like `grep` for `JSON`.